valtimo-platform/valtimo-documentation/release-notes/13.x.x/13.1.0/README.md

 * Form definitions table now consistently shows Dutch and German translations in the readonly column instead of sometimes falling back to English.

 * Fixed an issue where forms with the “documenten-api-file” component didn't correctly handle required fields, ensuring the Submit button only enables when all required inputs are completed.

+* When uploading documents in the document tab of a case, the status field is now prefilled with the value configured in the field configuration.